Neutron star kicks and implications for their rotation at birth: Acknowledgements

 \section{Acknowledgements}

+We thank David Kaplan, Fred Rasio, Adam Burrows, and Claire S. Ye for insightful discussions.
 This work was supported by NASA Grant 80NSSC21K1722 at Northwestern University.
 AL was supported in part by the Black Hole Initiative at Harvard University, which is funded by grants from GBMF and JTF.